 20/4 intermittent Fasting Weight Loss Results 1 month

 Even though my experience did not cause much weight loss after one month, I was experimenting and did not follow a specific step-by-step protocol like the one I am sharing today.
-My most recent coaching client lost 5 pounds after one month on the 20/4 intermittent fasting method.
+My most recent coaching client lost 5 pounds on the 20/4 intermittent fasting method after one month.

 How Much Weight Can You Lose In a Month With Intermittent Fasting?